 Photo courtesy of Pact Outdoors

-Nothing says season’s greetings quite like the gift of… relief.
+Nothing says “season’s greetings” quite like the gift of…relief.
 With the lite bathroom kit ($35) from Crested Butte’s Pact Outdoors, your favorite adventurer can leave Colorado’s wilderness just as pristine as they found it.
-Instead of worrying about leaving a lasting impression on fragile ecosystems, the four-ounce kit comes with a shovel, wipes, and mycelium tabs that break down poop without harming wildlife.
-Pact Outdoors recently released results from a study done on Mt.
-Elbert, showing that 79 percent of hikers who tried the kit are likely to buy more in the future.
-That means that by gifting your backpacking brother just one kit, you might be saving Colorado’s mountains from future deposits.
+The four-ounce kit comes with a shovel, wipes, and mycelium tabs that break down poop without harming wildlife.
+Last year, Pact Outdoors released results from a study conducted on Mt.
+Elbert that showed 79 percent of hikers who tried the kit are likely to buy more in the future.
+So, by gifting your backpacking brother just one, you might also be saving Colorado’s mountains from future deposits.
 Available online and at various retailers

 Festive Gal Cookie Stamps